tngoman/Store-POS/README.md

-# Store Pint of Sale
+# Store Point of Sale
  Desktop Point of Sale app built with electron

   **Features:**